DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_addmarker.md - adds a marker to the timeline area
 - api/gantt_addshortcut.md - adds a new keyboard shortcut
 - api/gantt_addtask.md - adds a new task
-- api/gantt_addtasklayer.md - displayes an additional layer with custom elements for a task in the timeline area
+- api/gantt_addtasklayer.md - displays an additional layer with custom elements for a task in the timeline area
 - api/gantt_alert.md - calls an alert message box
 - api/gantt_assert.md - if the specified expression is false, an errorMessage is shown in the red popup at the top right corner of the screen
 - api/gantt_attachevent.md - attaches the handler to an inner event of dhtmlxGantt